-The three programmes span the years from kindergarten to pre-university.
+The IB offers four programmes that span the years from 3-19.
 The programmes can be offered individually or as a continuum.

-The programmes are for students aged 3 to 19 and develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
+The programmes develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
 There are more than 1,050,000 IB students at 3,463 schools in 143 countries.

 - The Primary Years Programme for students aged 3 to 12 focuses on the development of the whole child in the classroom and in the world outside.